 There’s more behind gift giving than finding the perfect present for an individual.
 According to the NY Times, specialists in the field of psychology, anthropology, and economics all agree that gifts play an important part in human behavior.

 Experts say that “giving gifts is a surprisingly complex and important part of human interaction, helping to define relationships and strengthen bonds with family and friends.”
 It’s an evolutionary trait that even the earliest humans participated in.
 While the tradition of gift giving is universal, there are some specific cultural rituals.
 Listed below are some international, gift giving traditions that may surprise you.

 Gift Giving Traditions from Around the World

 - Luck in odd numbers.
-In India, it is back luck to give gifts wrapped in white or black paper.
-And if you give a monetary gift it’s best to give an odd number value like $101 for good luck.
+In India, if you give a monetary gift, it’s best to give one with an odd number value (like $101 or $55) for good luck.

 - Polite rituals that bring good fortune.
-Like in India, it’s a Chinese custom to add a monetary contribution if you give someone a wallet, even if it’s a penny.
+It’s a Chinese custom to add a monetary contribution if you give someone a wallet, even if it’s just a penny.
 It’s a way of wishing them good fortune.
 Gifts associated with the number 8 are considered lucky.
-And in China, it’s also polite to refuse a gift before accepting it.
+Also in China, it’s also polite to refuse a gift before accepting it.

 - Remember to think twice.
 Think again before sending flowers.
-In Egypt, giving flowers is reserved for weddings or if someone is sick.
-It is also traditional for gifts to be wrapped twice with two different colors.
+In Egypt, a gift of flowers is reserved for weddings or if someone is sick.
+Tradition also states for gifts to be wrapped twice with two different colors.

 - Handle with caution.
-If you travel to Thailand remember to handle gifts gently.
-It’s considered rude to rip the wrapping paper when opening a present.
-It’s always best to unfold the paper.
+When in Thailand remember to handle gifts gently due to the fact it is considered rude to rip the wrapping paper when opening a present.
+It’s always best to unfold the paper neatly.